What languages does Translator support?

-More information on how we count characters for the Translator Text API can be found in our documentation.
+More information on how we count characters for the Translator Text API can be found in our character count documentation.

-For speech translation using Microsoft Speech services, see the pricing page.
+For speech translation using Microsoft Speech services, see the Speech services pricing page.

-Yes, Microsoft Translator gives users the ability to customize text and speech translations:
+Yes, Translator gives users the ability to customize text and speech translations:

-Build a custom language model based on your pre-existing translated text that reflects your domain, terminology or style using Custom Translator (Preview).
-Learn more
+Build a custom language model based on your pre-existing translated text that reflects your domain, terminology or style using Custom Translator.
+Learn more on the Customization page.

 You can monitor, view metrics and add Azure alerts for your Azure services in your user account on Azure.
-Read more in the sources of monitoring data in Microsoft Azure.
+Read more in Sources of monitoring data for Microsoft Azure.